 The HiSET® exam is offered both on paper and on a computer and comes with five independent subject tests as the section language Arts has separate writing and reading tests.

-The High School Equivalency Diploma is equivalent to a common High School Diploma and is recognized and accepted by practically all employers, schools, and government agencies across North America.
+The California High School Equivalency Diploma is equivalent to a common High School Diploma and is recognized and accepted by practically all employers, schools, and government agencies across North America.

 - You cannot already hold a high school diploma or equivalent.

 - You cannot be signed up for any other education program.

 - The minimum age to qualify for the exam in California is 16.

 - Test-takers 16 or 17 years of age must meet strict additional criteria.
 They must, for example, have permission from their school district and hold parental consent.

 - Under-age test-takers will not get their HSE diploma until their 18th birthday.
 If they want, they may receive a letter of intent proving that California will hold the certificate until they turn 18.